 Wilkin’s Clinical Assessment in Respiratory Care, 8th Edition, is the world-leading respiratory care text devoted exclusively to patient assessment.
-This comprehensive book prepares you to assist physicians in the decision-making process regarding treatment, evaluation of the treatment’s effectiveness, and determining if changes in the treatment need to be made.
-Written by Dr. Albert Heuer, and Dr. Craig Scanlan, it emphasizes learning objectives through well-organized need-to-know information and tips.
-Plus, this streamlined edition helps you focus on key content and prepare for the CRT credentialing exam by aligning material within the book to the NBRC exam matrices.
+This comprehensive book prepares students to assist physicians in the decision-making process regarding treatment, evaluating the treatment’s effectiveness, and determining if changes in the treatment need to be made.
+Written by Dr. Albert Heuer, and Dr. Craig Scanlan, it emphasizes learning objectives through well-organized need to know information and tips.
+Plus, this streamlined edition helps your students focus on key content and prepare for the CRT credentialing exam by aligning material within the book to the NBRC exam matrices.

 - Case studies offer real-life clinical scenarios challenging you to interpret data and make accurate patient assessments.